soheilpalermo/CryptoClustering/README.md

 - **Dimensionality Reduction:**
   - Apply PCA to reduce the number of features while preserving key variance.
-  - Visualize clustering results in a simplified 2D space.
+  - Visualise clustering results in a simplified 2D space.

 - **Visualisation:**
   - Plot Elbow Curves to identify the optimal number of clusters.